loyihsu/Lynn/README.md

 To use the cache system, add you would need to provide:

 1. A storage manager instance
-2. `getValidUntil` when making a request request
+2. `getValidUntil` when making a request

 A storage manager can implement either one of `LynnItemStorageManager` or `LynnListStorageManager`, depending on whether you want to store an item or a list of items.
 Implementations for either an item or a list using `UserDefaults` are provided: